All The Multiples Of 42

 Exploring Patterns and Sequences

 The multiples of 42 form an arithmetic sequence.
-An arithmetic sequence is a sequence of numbers such that the difference between consecutive terms is constant.
+On top of that, an arithmetic sequence is a sequence of numbers such that the difference between consecutive terms is constant.
 In this case, the common difference is 42.
-This consistent pattern allows us to predict any term in the sequence using a simple formula:

 • a<sub>n</sub> = a<sub>1</sub> + (n-1)d